Anthony Hamilton (racing manager): FIA young driver development role

 Since 2023, Anthony Hamilton has advised the FIA on its Young Driver Development Pathway, leveraging his experience nurturing Lewis's career.
 His role was formalized at the FIA's June 2025 conference in Macau, where the program was launched to streamline pathways from grassroots racing to professional motorsport.

 Hamilton's work has been praised by FIA president Mohammed Ben Sulayem, despite Lewis's public criticisms of Ben Sulayem's leadership.
 His mentoring, including emotional support for rookie Isack Hadjar after a crash at the 2025 Australian Grand Prix, reflects his approach.

+HybridV10 motorsport platform

+In early 2026, Hamilton announced the intent to set up a new "motorsport festival ecosystem", called HybridV10, with a sub-division of HybridV8 Single Seater Racing.
+The intent behind this platform is to create an easier to access single seater championship, without involvement from the FIA.
+Hamilton's intent is for the first event to be in 2028/29, spending the rest of 2026 and all of 2027 to build frameworks, investment and interest.

 Other ventures

 In 2016, Anthony designed KickTrix, a device to aid aspiring soccer players, reflecting his interest in supporting young athletes beyond racing.

 Personal life

 Anthony Hamilton married Carmen Larbalestier, a white British woman, in the early 1980s.
-Their son, Lewis Hamilton, was born on January 7, 1985, in Stevenage.
+Their son, Lewis Hamilton, was born on 7 January 1985 in Stevenage.
 The couple separated when Lewis was two, and Lewis lived with Carmen and his half-sisters, Nicola and Samantha Lockhart, until age 12, when he moved in with Anthony.
 After the separation, Anthony began a relationship with Linda Hamilton, whom he later married.
 They have a son, Nicolas Hamilton, born in 1992 with cerebral palsy, who is a professional racing driver in the British Touring Car Championship.
 Anthony remains close to his family, attending Lewis's races, including Lewis's first Ferrari drive in January 2025, alongside Carmen and Linda.